reportmill/SnapKit/ReadMe.md

 undo/redo and more.
 Specifically the props support provides the following:

 - Read/write an object graph to XML and JSON
-- "Sparce Serialization" (only write attributes that have changed from default)
+- "Sparse Serialization" (only write attributes that have changed from default)
 - Clipboard copy/paste an object or object graph
 - Undo/Redo support
 - Automatic support for clone(), equals(), hashCode() and toString()